chethan2kumar/SplunkArchitect/ConfiguringAnAWSKinesisInput.md

 # __Configuring an AWS Kinesis Input__ <a name="top"></a>

-__This document provides instructions for configuring and testing new AWS Kinesis inputs for ingesting CloudWatch-based application and server logs via inputs on the Splunk Add-on for AWS application.__
+__This document provides instructions for configuring and testing new AWS Kinesis inputs used for delivering CloudWatch-based application and server logs to inputs on the Splunk Add-on for AWS application running on a Heavy Forwarder.__

 [Configuring Inputs](#configuring)
 [Testing Inputs](#testing)